Skip to content

 Multi-Stage Evaluation

 Each stage treats the previous stage’s result as the new root.
+This is similar to taking the output of one stream step and feeding it into the next step.

 java